RJWoodhead/FRC3DP/README.md

 # File Notes

-Included with each design are:
+Included with most designs are:

 * The Fusion360 Project File
 * STEP files for each printable component (I find these print slightly better than 3MF assuming your slicer accepts them; I use a Bambu X1C which does, but Cura does not).